PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Background
 ~~~~~~~~~~

-**Constrained policy optimization (CPO)** is a policy search algorithm for constrained reinforcement learning with
+**Constrained policy optimization (CPO)** is a policy search algorithm for
+constrained reinforcement learning with
 guarantees for near-constraint satisfaction at each iteration.
 Motivated by TRPO( :doc:`../baserl/trpo`).
-CPO develops surrogate functions to be good local approximations for objectives and constraints and easy to estimate using samples from current policy.
+CPO develops surrogate functions to be good local approximations for objectives
+and constraints and easy to estimate using samples from current policy.
 Moreover, it provides tighter bounds for policy search using trust regions.

 .. hint::

     CPO is the **first general-purpose policy search algorithm** for safe reinforcement learning with guarantees for near-constraint satisfaction at each iteration.

-CPO trains neural network policies for high-dimensional control while making guarantees about policy behavior throughout training.
+CPO trains neural network policies for high-dimensional control while
-CPO aims to provide an approach for policy search in continuous CMDP.
+guaranteeing policy behavior throughout training.
+CPO aims to provide an
+approach for policy search in continuous CMDP.
+It uses the result from TRPO and
-It uses the result from TRPO and NPG to derive a policy improvement step that guarantees both an increase in reward and satisfaction of constraints.
+NPG to derive a policy improvement step that guarantees both an increase in
-Although CPO is slightly inferior in performance, it provides a solid theoretical foundation for solving constrained optimization problems in the field of safe reinforcement learning.
+reward and satisfaction of constraints.
+Although CPO is slightly inferior in
+performance, it provides a solid theoretical foundation for solving constrained
+optimization problems in safe reinforcement learning.

 .. hint::